Reports and Agency Statistics

 Asilomar (Calendar Year) Reports and Comparative Data Reports

-The Asilomar Accords were developed in 2004 to provide a uniform method for collecting and reporting animal shelter data.
-This method assigns each animal, upon admission to the shelter, a condition status of either “healthy”, “treatable”, or “unhealthy/untreatable”, known as a Pet Evaluation Matrix (PEM).
-Multnomah County Animal Services (MCAS) assigns these categories to animals in its care according to uniform community standards set by the Animal Shelter Alliance of Portland (ASAP), of which MCAS is a member.
+The Asilomar method assigns each animal, upon admission to the shelter, a condition status of either “healthy”, “treatable”, or “unhealthy/untreatable”, known as a Pet Evaluation Matrix (PEM).
+Multnomah County Animal Services (MCAS) assigns these categories to animals in its care according to uniform community standards set by ASAP.

 Annual Asilomar Reports